Patriots vs. Bills odds picks, predictions for Sunday Night Football

-Patriots vs. Bills prediction, odds, time: 2025 Week 5 Sunday Night Football picks by proven model
+Patriots vs. Bills prediction, odds, start time: 2025 Week 5 Sunday Night Football picks by proven model

 The SportsLine projection model has revealed its Buffalo vs. New England picks for 'Sunday Night Football' in NFL Week 5

 Kickoff from Highmark Stadium is set for 8:20 p.m.
 ET.
-Buffalo is a 8.5-point favorite in the latest Patriots vs. Bills odds, and the over/under for total points scored is 49.5.
-The Bills are -437 favorites on the money line (risk $437 to win $100), while the Patriots are +337 underdogs (risk $100 to win $337).
+Buffalo is a 7.5-point favorite in the latest Patriots vs. Bills odds, and the over/under for total points scored is 49.5, giving it the highest total of Week 5.
+The Bills are -435 favorites on the money line (risk $435 to win $100), while the Patriots are +337 underdogs (risk $100 to win $337).
 Before making any Bills vs. Patriots picks, be sure to see what the SportsLine projection model has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly: